akihirokomatsu/Acorn-Project/README.md

 Summary Findings:

-Nominal Investment	              $145.53
+How much Acorn invested     	                      $145.53

-Nominal Value of Investment EOY	  $160.73
+Value of investment EOY (without Acorn fees)     	  $160.73

 Compounding Acorn Fees  	                          $13.26

 Actual Value of Investment	                          $147.47

 Annual Return	                                      1.33%  (YUCK!)

 Conclusion: Acorn's $1 monthly fee ate into my annual return.
-I was better off putting my funds in an index fund on Robinhood (20%+ returns).
+I was better off setting aside money initially and putting it in an index fund, which is less costly than Acorn's fees.